 Contact Our Disability Lawyers for Help

-The experienced disability attorneys of Phillips Disability are knowledgeable regarding the disability application process and qualifying criteria.
+The experienced disability attorneys of Dayes Law Firm PC are knowledgeable regarding the disability application process and qualifying criteria.
 We are ready to help your loved one access the benefits you may be entitled to.

 Request a free, no obligation consultation today.
 There are no upfront fees and payment is only owed if we successfully recover compensation in your case.